M23 campaign (2022–present): Encirclement of Goma

-On 19 January, the M23-RDF coalition annexed the mineral-rich towns of Lumbishi and Changue in Kalehe Territory.
-On 20 January, the coalition launched a series of bombings targeting hills overlooking Sake in the Kamuronza groupement of Masisi Territory, which targeted FARDC and Wazalendo positions, primarily affected the locality of Kimoka near the Lushagala displaced persons camp.
-Despite the intensity of the attacks, the coalition was repelled.
+On 19 January, M23 captured the mineral-rich towns of Lumbishi and Changue in Kalehe Territory, marking M23's first incursions into South Kivu province.
+On 20 January, M23 launched a series of bombings targeting hills overlooking Sake in the Kamuronza groupement of Masisi Territory, which targeted FARDC and Wazalendo positions, primarily affected the locality of Kimoka near the Lushagala refugee camp.
+Despite the intensity of the attacks, M23 was repelled.
 However, later that evening, M23 forces captured Minova after intense fighting in Masisi Territory.
-Minova became the first significant urban center in South Kivu to fall to M23.
-The occupation exacerbated an already precarious humanitarian situation, inflating the prices of essential commodities and displacing thousands more.
-Reports from the Office for the Coordination of Humanitarian Affairs (OCHA) indicated that 178,079 internally displaced persons sought refuge across seven health areas surrounding Minova, contributing to the swelling count of 700,000 displaced persons already registered in the Buzi groupement.
-By 21 January, rebel forces had deployed across multiple locations within the town, commandeering positions previously held by FARDC and Wazalendo forces.
-Strategic vantage points such as Katale, Kachiazo, and the hills overlooking Minova were occupied to ensure dominion over Lake Kivu.
+Minova became the first significant town in South Kivu to fall to M23.
+Strategic vantage points such as Katale, Kachiazo, and the hills overlooking Minova were occupied.
 M23 forces then moved toward Kasunyu, a route leading to both Goma and Rwanda, effectively cutting off a critical supply route to Goma.
 The rebels also advanced toward Kalungu, located 7 kilometers from Minova, with the potential to reach Nyabibwe, another mining hub.
 The axis also pointed toward Kavumu, home to a regional airport.
 Bweremana was taken by M23 following an artillery assault against FARDC forces.
-The situation rapidly escalated into a humanitarian crisis, compelling numerous residents to flee to safer locations, such as Burora and Nyamoma.
-FARDC announced that they are continuing their fight against the M23 rebels and RDF on multiple fronts in the eastern region of the country, asserting that they are containing "the enemy" in the areas of Lubero, Sake, and Nyiragongo, while admitting to "breakthroughs" by M23 in Bweremana and Minova.